 The Refined Method of Assisted Self-Discovery was later developed by Ron Kurtz.
 The Refined Method is taught by the Hakomi Educational Network (HEN) of teachers and trainers.

 How I integrate this method into my approach

 Hakomi is totally integrated into my approach.
 I try to do everything in a “Hakomi way,” and I use it in part or all of a session with my clients.
 Hakomi has taught me to trust the organicity and spontaneity as well as following the client rather than leading and directing the session.

 It has taught me to track the present moment experience and contact it so that the client can see and feel that I am really present and following.
 It has taught me to move towards nourishment and to support defenses rather than try to break through them.

 Most importantly, for me, Hakomi has helped me to go from “DOING” healing work to “BEING” with the client.
 What needs to happen then emerges effortlessly much of the time and the healing happens more quickly and organically.

-Since I am not a psychotherapist and do not practice psychotherapy, I work within the Hakomi principles and let the method inform, influence and guide my way of practicing in helping clients study themselves in mindfulness and discover how their experience is organized from habits and beliefs.
+Since I am not a licensed psychotherapist and do not practice psychotherapy, I work within the Hakomi principles and let the method inform, influence and guide my way of practicing in helping clients study themselves in mindfulness and discover how their experience is organized from habits and beliefs.
 I focus on creating nourishing experiences to foster well-being.

 Severals books are available on the method.
 You can find them on MyReadings page.